JPMorgan Explores Institutional Crypto Trading Amid Market Uncertainty

 Equity markets also remained stable, reflecting the view that exploratory activity does not materially alter near-term earnings forecasts for large banks.

-However, analysts noted that the symbolic impact of a systemically important institution evaluating crypto trading services could have longer-term implications for capital flows.
+However, analysts noted that the symbolic impact of a systemically important institution evaluating crypto trading services could carry longer-term implications for capital flows and regulatory alignment.

 Long-Term Implications for Financial Stability and Innovation